badrmarani/conv-siamese-nn/readme.md

-This is a one-shot logo recognition model based on siamese neural networks.
+This is a one-shot recognition model based on siamese neural networks.